Safeguarding Apprentices from the Influences of Extremism

 - Terrorism is defined as action designed to influence the government, intimidate the public, and done for the purpose of advancing a political, religious or ideological cause, that endangers or causes serious violence or harm to people, property, or seriously disrupts or interferes with an electronic system.
 Source: Terrorism Act – 2000

-According to the Home Office the current threat level for international terrorism in the UK is SEVERE.
-This means a terrorist attack is HIGHLY LIKELY.
+According to the Home Office the current threat level for international terrorism in the UK is SUBSTANTIAL.
+This means a terrorist attack is LIKELY.
 Link: https://www.mi5.gov.uk/threat-levels

 "The greatest current challenge comes from the global rise of Islamist extremism.
 We see this in the violence of Al Qa’ida (AQ) and Daesh (also referred to as Islamic State of Iraq and the Levant [ISIL], Islamic State or IS).
 The appalling attack in Tunisia in June 2015 took the lives of 38 people, 30 of them British.
 More than 750 UK linked individuals have travelled to take part in the Syrian conflict.
 Worryingly we have seen examples of women, children and families buying into Daesh’s extremist narrative and travelling to live under their brutal regime.
 Islamist extremists have also inspired the overwhelming majority of over 40 terrorist plots which have been disrupted since the London bombings of 2005."